Select and click on the amount of the donation

 ul.
 Młyńska 45

-transfer title: “Namanga – donation for the construction of a school”
+transfer title: “Namanga – donation for the school”

 Account number at Alior Bank: